Analysis | What did John Eastman really want to have happen?

-“Howls, of course, from Democrats,” Eastman blithely writes — so, to mollify those complaints, Eastman recommends that Pence then hand the election to the House to decide where, he predicts, Trump again wins.
+There would be “Howls, of course, from Democrats,” Eastman blithely writes — so to mollify those complaints, he recommends that Pence then hand the election to the House, where, he predicts, Trump again wins.

 This has been called the “coup memo,” an apt description of a document that breezily encourages the theft of the presidency.
 Since it was first reported by The Washington Post’s Robert Costa and Bob Woodward in the book “Peril,” Eastman and his allies have been trying to reframe the document, first by insisting that it was supplanted by a later, more nuanced memo and then with other claims by Eastman about his intent and beliefs.
-But it is what it is, and the nuance Eastman later tried to introduce was both unmentioned in his public discussions at the time as well as blatantly ignored by Trump.
+(There’s good reason for Eastman to want the document to be interpreted differently, given a complaint made to the California bar.)
+But the memo is what it is, and the nuance Eastman later tried to introduce was both unmentioned in his public discussions at the time as well as blatantly ignored by Trump.

 What is clear is that Eastman’s assessment of the 2020 presidential election is rooted in many of the same deluded beliefs as Trump’s own.
 The idea that states submitted multiple slates of electors, for example, means treating as serious the post-election gatherings of Trump supporters in which they cast meaningless “electoral votes” on the then-president’s behalf.
-It’s a bit like voting on hall-of-fame inductees with your football-loving friends: You can have the vote and even send the results to Canton, but don’t expect your picks to make the cut.
+It’s a bit like voting on hall of fame inductees with your football-loving friends: You can have the vote and even send the results to Canton, but don’t expect your picks to make the cut.

 Speaking to former Trump adviser Stephen K. Bannon on Jan.
 2, Eastman argued that Congress should throw out the actual electoral votes from the seven states he identified because of purported illegalities.